 Sec.
-74.157. - General right-of-way use and construction.
+74.157.
+General right-of-way use and construction.

-- (a) Minimal interference.
+(a) Minimal interference.
 Work in the public right-of-way shall be done in a manner that causes the least interference with the rights and reasonable convenience of property owners and residents.
 Facilities shall be constructed or maintained in such a manner as not to interfere with sewers, water pipes, or any other property of the city, or with any other pipes, wires, conduits, pedestals, structures, or other facilities that may have been laid in the right-of-way by, or under, the city's authority.
 Facilities shall adhere to minimum separation dimensions and all other aspects of city standard specifications at the time of construction.
-Facilities shall be located, erected, and maintained so as not to endanger or interfere with the lives of persons, or to interfere with city's Facilities or to unnecessarily hinder or obstruct the free use of the right-of-way or other public property, and shall not interfere with the travel and use of public places by the public during the construction, repair, operation, or removal thereof, and shall not obstruct or impede traffic. - (b) A temporary road closure permit, prescribed in Sec.
-74.027, shall be required in accordance with 74.027(b) - (b) Responsibilities under permit; location of facilities. - (1) ROW users shall coordinate with other utilities and protect existing facilities.
-A ROW user working in the right-of-way shall obtain line locates from all affected utilities or others with facilities in the right-of-way prior to the commencement of any excavation.
-Use of the geographic information system or the plans of record does not satisfy this requirement. - (2) In performing location of facilities in the public right-of-way in preparation for construction under a permit, ROW users shall compile all information obtained regarding its or any other facilities in the public right-of-way related to a particular permit and shall make that information available to the city in a written and verified format acceptable to the director.
+Facilities shall be located, erected, and maintained so as not to endanger or interfere with the lives of persons, or to interfere with city's Facilities or to unnecessarily hinder or obstruct the free use of the right-of-way or other public property, and shall not interfere with the travel and use of public places by the public during the construction, repair, operation, or removal thereof, and shall not obstruct or impede traffic.

+(b) A temporary road closure permit prescribed in section 74.027 shall be required in accordance with section 74.027(b).